mtabini/AFKPageFlipper/README.markdown

 Using AFKPageFlipper is extremely simple.
 Generally speaking, you will need to perform these steps:

 * Include AFKPageFlipper.h and AFKPageFlipper.m in your project.
-These are the only classes you will need.
+This is the only class you will need to include.
 * Import the Quartz Core framework into your project
 * Create an instance of AFKPageFlipper (either programmatically or through Interface Builder) and add it to your window (or to an existing view)
 * Provide the instance with a data source